DJayalath/ImSter/README.md

 3. Ensure the jar file is executable (you may need to `chmod +x ImSter-xxx.jar` on Linux/Mac OS)
 4. Run the jar file (if opening it fails, try `java -jar ImSter-xxx.jar`)

-*For compatibility, please download [older releases](https://github.com/armytricks/ImSter/releases)
+*For compatibility, [older releases](https://github.com/armytricks/ImSter/releases) are also available

 ## Command Line Interface (CLI)